 Our parental rights are in grave danger.
 This is an issue of great importance to all parents everywhere, not just homeschoolers.
-Eighty years ago the Supreme Court declared that “the child is not the mere creature of the State; those who nurture him and direct his destiny have the right, coupled with the high duty, to recognize and prepare him for additional obligations.”
+Ninety years ago the Supreme Court declared that “the child is not the mere creature of the State; those who nurture him and direct his destiny have the right, coupled with the high duty, to recognize and prepare him for additional obligations.”
 Pierce v.
 Society of Sisters, 268 U.S. 510 (1925).

-Thirty years ago the Court continued this line of reasoning with the pronouncement that the “primary role of the parents in the upbringing of their children is now established beyond debate as an enduring American tradition.”
+Forty years ago the Court continued this line of reasoning with the pronouncement that the “primary role of the parents in the upbringing of their children is now established beyond debate as an enduring American tradition.”
 Wisconsin v.
 Yoder, 406 U.S. 205 (1972).

 In recent years, support for a high-view of parental rights has been seriously undermined by the current Judicial and Legislative branches of our government.
-In 2000, in the case of Troxel versus Granville US Supreme Court Justice Scalia said that the US Constitution does not give him any basis to protect parental rights.
+In 2000, in the case of Troxel versus Granville, US Supreme Court Justice Scalia said that the US Constitution does not give him any basis to protect parental rights.

 As a consequence, numerous lower federal courts refuse to treat parental rights as deserving of protection as a fundamental right.
 This creates an unfriendly environment for homeschoolers and homeschooling.

 To learn more about the threat to homeschooling, please read The Third Wave of Homeschool Persecution and Why We Need the Parental Rights Amendment both by HSLDA Chairman, Dr. Michael Farris, and visit www.parentalrights.org.

 Patrick Henry understood the need for a bill of rights and secured the promise of James Madison to press the new government to adopt a bill of rights.
 As Virginia’s representative in the new Congress, Madison made good on his promise, and nearly single-handedly moved the Bill of Rights through Congress and out to the states for ratification.